jeftegoes/AwsOverview/Compute/Amazon Elastic Beanstalk.md

 - Under the hood, Elastic Beanstalk relies on CloudFormation.
 - CloudFormation is used to provision other AWS services.
-- Use case: you can define CloudFormation resources in your `.ebextensions` to provision ElastiCache, an S3 bucket, anything you want!
+- **Use case:** We can define CloudFormation resources in your `.ebextensions` to provision ElastiCache, an S3 bucket, anything we want!

 # 10. Elastic Beanstalk Cloning

 - Clone an environment with the exact same configuration.
-- Useful for deploying a "test" version of your application.
+- Useful for deploying a "test" version of our application.
 - All resources and configuration are preserved:
   - Load Balancer type and configuration.
   - RDS database type (but the data is not preserved).
   - Environment variables.
-- After cloning an environment, you can change settings cloning.
+- After cloning an environment, we can change settings cloning.

 # 11. Migration: Load Balancer

-- After creating an Elastic Beanstalk environment, you cannot change the Elastic Load Balancer type (only the configuration).
+- After creating an Elastic Beanstalk environment, we cannot change the Elastic Load Balancer type (only the configuration).
 - To migrate:
   1. Create a new environment with the same configuration except LB (can't clone).
-  2. Deploy your application onto the new environment.
+  2. Deploy our application onto the new environment.
   3. Perform a CNAME swap or Route 53 update.

 # 12. RDS with Elastic Beanstalk